 S-Anon is for people of all sexual orientations, genders, denominations, and races, those in a relationship or not, parents, children, relatives, friends and others whose lives have been affected by another person’s sexual behavior.

 We have found that attending S-Anon meetings regularly is a vital part of the S-Anon Program.
 S-Anon groups meet weekly as a way for members to share their experience, strength, and hope.
 Our meetings are free to attend and are not allied with any particular religion or organization.
-These questions can help you decide if S-Anon is right for you.

 Note: If you are between the ages of 12 and 19, we also encourage you to attend S-Ateen meetings.
 Read more about S-Ateen.